Raptyyy/rapty_ac_vr_guide/README.md

 If you have OpenComposite set up correctly and the Toolkit installed, it should pop up by itself in game.
 I would recommend changing the default hotkeys from F keys to arrow keys for convenience in the OpenXR Toolkit Companion app in windows.
 <img src="https://github.com/Raptyyy/rapty_ac_vr_guide/blob/ad7065aa9a3be800edde90a72d2039db4e025605/resources/companion_5K7N6kLbKY.png" width="250">

-Recommended settings for the Toolkit (Set these in-game):
+### Recommended settings for the Toolkit:
+Set these settings in game through the toolkit menu (CTRL + F2 by default to open or whatever hotkey you change it to).
 - Upscaling set to `FSR` if you need more performance or set to `CAS` to improve image quality by sharpening the image, strength of `80% to 100%` should work best.
 - Foveated rendering ([What is Foveated Rendering](#10-what-is-foveated-rendering)) set to `Preset - Quality - Balanced`, this will be a good starting point, adjust as needed. `Custom` will allow you to tweak things further if you understand how Foveated rendering works.
 - System > FOV allows you to change the size of the FOV (Field of View).
 This has the benefit of increasing image quality at the expense of reduced FOV, I personally use `94%` on my Revern G2 V1.
 Might not work well with every headset.